tensorworksio/cgrad/README.md

 - Slice operator for tensor:
     - needs more testing
     - needs some logic to handle negative indexing
-    - needs some logic to get default start, end and step
 - Reduce operator for specific axes (require slices)
 - Matmul operator as a combination of sum, add and reshape ideally
 - Pooling operators